Course name: Forensic Dentistry

 a Continuing Education attestation on completion of a module, or

-a Continuing Education certificate in Forensic Dentistry following completion of all three modules.
+a Continuing Education certificate in Forensic Dentistry following completion of all four modules.

-Course Registrants: Course registrants must partake in chats/online discussions with fellow registrants and/or individual instruction/discussion with the Course Director.
-Chats, online discussions will be held periodically at pre-determined times during modules 1, 2 and 3.
+Course registrants must partake in weekly webinars with fellow registrants and/or individual instruction/discussion with the Course Director.

-Course Equipment: Course registrants must possess a notebook/portable PC/Ipad or comparable computer, a variety of software programs including Adobe Photoshop CS6 or Creative Cloud(c) (Adobe Systems, Inc.), a digital camera with downloading capabilities and high-speed Internet access.
+Course registrants must possess a notebook/portable PC/Ipad or comparable computer, a variety of software programs including Adobe Photoshop CS6 or Creative Cloud(c) (Adobe Systems, Inc.) subscription, a digital camera with downloading capabilities and high-speed Internet access.

-Course Restrictions: McGill University, the Faculty of Dentistry, and the Course Director reserve the right to limit the number of modules offered in any given year, to cancel a module, and to restrict the number of registrants in any given module.
+McGill University, the Faculty of Dental Medicine and Oral Health Sciences, and the Course Director reserve the right to limit the number of modules offered in any given year, to cancel a module, and to restrict the number of registrants in any given module.

 All listed fees/dues are in Canadian funds.

 *McGill University, Faculty of Dental Medicine and Oral Health Sciences, is proud to have been the first academic institution to offer a forensic odontology/dentistry online course since 2004.
-The advantages of a distance learning course include arranging your professional and personal schedule without disruption, without loss of income as a result of having to refuse patients, pay wages to personnel, as well as the costs of travel, ground transportation, accommodation, other additional expenses, delays, time lost, and other external factors over which one has no control such as the current pandemic travel restrictions.
+The advantages of a distance learning course include arranging your professional and personal schedule without disruption, without loss of income as a result of having to refuse patients, pay wages to personnel, as well as the costs of travel, ground transportation, accommodation, other additional expenses, delays, time lost, and other external factors over which one has no control such as pandemic travel restrictions, flight cancellations, etc.